I watched an episode of the Doctor Oz show a few years ago that was dedicated to helping women look good in a swimsuit.

 By salvation, of course, I don’t mean that I think I’ll go to heaven if I’m thin.

 But, instead, I think I’ll find heaven here on earth if I look a certain way or wear a certain size–then, I’ll be totally accepted and admired.
 I replace what is true.
 There will never be anything close to the magnificence of heaven here on earth, (even if everyone wanted me on the cover of their magazine), with a fantasy.
 It’s an idolatrous fantasy.
-A fantasy where I am great enough to save myself if I can just lose another 15 pounds and where salvation’s reward is having people think I’m cute.
+A fantasy where I am great enough to save myself if I can just lose another 15 pounds and where salvation’s reward is having people think I’m cute and look good in a swimsuit.

 Wow, did I really just confess to being that lame?